LovellOduor/arstore/README.md

-# ✨ AR STORE DEMO PROJECT✨
+# 🚀 ✨ AR STORE DEMO PROJECT ✨ 🚀

 This project illustrates the use of Augmented Reality in an e-commerce style application.
 The app consists of three screens: